-Bids must be submitted electronically for the purchase of the 2009E-1 Bonds (all or none) by means of the Commonwealth of Virginia Treasury Board AON Bid Form (the "Bid Form") via BiDCOMP/PARITY® by 12:00 p.m., Richmond Time, on October 7, 2009, unless postponed or changed as described herein (see "Change of Bid Date and Closing Date").
-Prior to that time, a prospective bidder may input and save proposed terms of its bid in BiDCOMP/PARITY®.
-Once the final bid has been saved in BiDCOMP/PARITY®, the bidder may select the final bid button in BiDCOMP/PARITY® to submit the bid to BiDCOMP/PARITY®.
-Once the bids are communicated electronically via BiDCOMP/PARITY® to the State Treasurer, each bid will constitute an irrevocable offer to purchase the 2009E-1 Bonds on the terms therein provided.
-For purposes of the electronic bidding process, the time as maintained on BiDCOMP/PARITY® shall constitute the official time.
-For information purposes only, bidders are requested to state in their bids the true interest cost to the Treasury Board, as described under "Award of Bonds" below, represented by the rate or rates of interest and the bid price specified in their respective bids.
+Bids must be submitted electronically for the purchase of the bonds (all or none) by means of the Virginia Public School Authority AON Bid Form (the "Bid Form") via BiDCOMP/Parity.
+Bids must be communicated electronically to BiDCOMP/Parity by 11:00 a.m., Richmond, Virginia Time, on Wednesday, November 18, 2009 unless such time and/or date is changed as described herein (see "Changes to Bid Date, Closing Date").
+Prior to that time, a prospective bidder may input and save the proposed terms of its bid in BiDCOMP.
+Once the final bid has been saved in BiDCOMP/Parity, the bidder may select the final bid button in BiDCOMP to submit the bid to BiDCOMP/Parity.
+Once the bids are communicated electronically via BiDCOMP/Parity to the State Treasurer, each bid will constitute an irrevocable offer to purchase the bonds on the terms therein provided.
+For purposes of the electronic bidding process, the time as maintained on BiDCOMP/Parity shall constitute the official time.

-No bids will be accepted in written form, by facsimile transmission or in any other medium or on any system other than by means of the Bid Form via BiDCOMP/PARITY[®].
+No bids will be accepted in written form, by facsimile transmission or in any other medium or on any system other than by means of the Bid Form via BiDCOMP.
 No bid will be received after the time for receiving such bids specified above.